MujeebSulayman/RevrPay/ml-service/AI_INTEGRATION_SUMMARY.md

-# AI Integration Summary - ZapPay Analysis Engine
+# AI Integration Summary - RevrPay Analysis Engine

 ## Overview

-Successfully integrated advanced machine learning capabilities into the ZapPay analysis-engine, transforming it from a rule-based system to a hybrid AI-powered fraud detection platform.
+Successfully integrated advanced machine learning capabilities into the RevrPay analysis-engine, transforming it from a rule-based system to a hybrid AI-powered fraud detection platform.

 ## What Was Built